monyarm/NovelVM/doc/docportal/other_platforms/android.rst

 Transferring game files
 ========================================

-Transfer all the required game data files to your device, into a folder accessible by the ScummVM app.
+Transfer all the required game data files to your device, into a folder accessible by the NovelVM app.

-ScummVM has built-in Cloud functionality, which lets you connect your Google Drive, OneDrive, Box or Dropbox account.
-For more information, see the :doc:`../use_scummvm/connect_cloud` page.
-ScummVM also has the ability to run a local web server.
-For more information, see the :doc:`../use_scummvm/LAN` page.
+NovelVM has built-in Cloud functionality, which lets you connect your Google Drive, OneDrive, Box or Dropbox account.
+For more information, see the :doc:`../use_novelvm/connect_cloud` page.
+NovelVM also has the ability to run a local web server.
+For more information, see the :doc:`../use_novelvm/LAN` page.

 There are a few other options to transfer the game files: